MicrosoftDocs/power-platform/power-platform/enterprise-templates/it/checklist/manage.md

 ## Create custom templates

-The templates you create can be associated with items in your inventory and used in checklist reports.
+The templates you create can be associated with items in your inventory and you can use them in checklist reports.
 You can add templates directly in the application.

 1. Start the *Checklist Administrator* model-driven app and select **Templates**.
 1. Select **+ New** and assign a name for the new template.